While you may not be able to influence how much customers spend with you, the one thing you can do is to control your costs

 You might be able to make savings on your rent, for example.
 Ask your landlord for a rent reduction or a rent holiday.
 Shop around for cheaper utilities, so you can reduce your electricity and gas bills.
 Change banks regularly to take advantage of free banking periods.
 Shop around for savings on your accounting fees.
 By paying these monthly, some accountants will provide a fixed-fee service.
 Change your business telephone, internet or broadband packages to take advantage of special deals.

 Keeping a tight reign on your costs will enable your business to stay lean and efficient.
-It can help you to beat the Credit Crunch.
+It can also help you to beat your competition.